imagekit-developer/ghost-imagekit-store/README.md

 ```
 ## Configuration
 Check out [configuration.json.dist](configuration.json.dist) for a complete example.
-- The `auth` property is necessary
+- The `auth` property is necessary and it includes `urlEndpoint`, `privateKey` and `publicKey` which can found in [developer options](https://imagekit.io/dashboard/developer/api-keys) in your Imagekit Dashboard.
-- The optional `upload` property contains Imagekit API [upload options](https://docs.imagekit.io/api-reference/upload-file-api)
+- The `upload` property contains optional fields `useUniqueFileName` (default value is false), `tags` and `folder` Imagekit API [upload options](https://docs.imagekit.io/api-reference/upload-file-api)
 ### Recommended configuration

-- `upload.folder = "my-blog"` allows to upload all your images into a specific directory instead of Imagekit media library root
+- `uploadOptions.folder = "test"` allows to upload all your images into a specific directory instead of Imagekit media library root
-- `uploadOptions.tags = ["blog", "photography"]` if you want to add some taxonomy to your uploaded images
+- `uploadOptions.tags = ["cat", "photo"]` if you want to add some tags to your uploaded images